What is causing the rise in outboard fuel line problems? We’ve had problems with two hoses in the past three years.

 Everywhere we cut, we found a problem:

 In talking with clerks at the local NAPA store, West Marine, other cruisers and outboard mechanics, it seems that we are not alone in this experience.

 For the record, this hose was made by Attwood and is not quite 18 months old.
 We’ve used non-ethanol gas more often than not; when we’ve used gas with ethanol, we used a gas additive as well.
-I don’t remember the exact designation, but I remember when buying it that it was supposed to be okay for use with ethanol gas.
+I don’t remember the exact designation of the hose, but I remember when buying it that it was supposed to be okay for use with ethanol gas.

 What I’ve learned (and this is all word-of-mouth and anecdotal):